design-patterns-in-ruby/design-patterns-in-ruby/README.md

 Examples from the book **Design Patterns in Ruby** by *Russ Olsen*

 This book covers 14 of the original 23 GoF design patterns.
+Note: The book says it includes 14 design patterns but I only see 13.

 * [Template Method](#template-method)
 * [Strategy](#strategy)